cloudmesh-community/fa18-523-60/project-report/report.md

 Instacart customers, more specifically on the 3 million orders that are publicly available via the Kaggle platform.
-The application built by our team allows a seamless download of the dataset via Kaggle’s public API and data import into MongoDB.
+The application built by our team allows a seamless download of the dataset via Kaggle's public API and data import into MongoDB.
 Once in this NoSQL database, the data is ultimately joined and wrapped into a form ready for data analysis.
 The exploratory analysis is completed with use of PyMongo and the visualizations are completed with help of Python